dkoz/evrima-bot/README.md

 FILE_PATH | File path to `TheIsle.log` file.
 ADMIN_FILE_PATH | File path to your `Game.ini` file.
 ENABLE_INJECTIONS | Enable admin injections for your bot.
-SERVERNAME | The name of the server.
-MAXPLAYERS | Maximum number of players allowed on the server.
-CURRENTMAP | The current map for your server PTERO_ENABLE | Enable Pterodactyl Panel support PTERO_URL | Url to your pterodactyl panel.
+PTERO_ENABLE | Enable Pterodactyl Panel support
+PTERO_URL | Url to your pterodactyl panel.
 PTERO_API | API key generated under your pterodactyl panel account.